+It's important to understand your learning style, including your strengths and weaknesses, so that you can facilitate your learning moving forwards and find what works for you.
+For some, the challenge might be sitting and reading for extended periods of time.
 Hypothesis is a Chrome extension that highlights text as it reads for you.
 In this way, you can digest information both aurally and visually.
-Search the web for a tool that works for you, especially if you find reading tiring or have a learning disability that necessitate coloured highlighting for productivity.
+Search the web for a tool that works for you, especially if you find reading tiring and find yourself losing focus quickly.

-Keep connected to your course-mates – they will be a source of inspiration, motivation, and excellent ideas throughout your learning process.
-There as many ways to do this online as there are social platforms.
-We’ve found at ULaw that student’s use our Elite intranet to connect for formal study activities and take the initiative to form new WhatsApp and Facebook Groups.
+Keep connected to your course mates – they will be a source of inspiration, motivation, and excellent ideas throughout your learning process.
+This might take the form of a group chat, or regular video calls.
+Many of ULaw's students opt to use our Elite intranet to connect for formal study activities and take the initiative to form new WhatsApp and Facebook Groups.

-In these days of Smart-phones there are numerous ways of sharing notes, diagrams, and files – use them.
-Sharing how you are organising information, whether via Airdrop, photo-sharing, scanning, or facetiming, can reaffirm what you already know and offer self-awareness through the comments of others.
+In these days of smart phones there are numerous ways of sharing notes, diagrams, and files – use them.
+Sharing how you are organising information, whether via Airdrop, photo-sharing, scanning, or facetiming, can reaffirm what you already know and offer to explain your revision topics to others.
 By doing this, you are also supporting your peers, who will essentially be your professional colleagues and support-group in the years to come.

 Eat before seminars.
-If you are hungry, you won’t have either the energy or brain-food to concentrate on your Tutor’s words.
+If you are hungry, you won’t have either the energy or brain-food to concentrate on your tutor’s words.
 Think about what healthy, high-energy snacks you can graze on during each day.
 They say that time is a great healer – sleep is too.
-Our top tip for thriving during any course is regulating your sleep-pattern so that you are properly rested, restored and ready for work.
+Perhaps the most important top tip for thriving during any course is regulating your sleep pattern so that you are properly rested, restored and ready for work.

 For more information about how you can learn with us Online, visit: www.law.ac.uk/locations/online